-The James Bond drink from the original Casino Royale novel is a strong drink served straight up without ice but is shaken over ice until it is well chilled and then garnished with a thin slice of lemon peel.
+It is the James Bond drink from the original Casino Royale novel, a strong drink served straight up without ice but is shaken over ice until it is well chilled and then garnished with a thin slice of lemon peel.

 As the owner mixed the cocktail, I told the barmaid about my first time there.

 Anna and I sat on the couch by the fireplace under a giant painting of a king that had a cut slashed through the picture.
 The cut looked like it was done with a sword and was slashed from head to heart.
 Well bisecting the body in half from the groin up.
 Ouch!

 While I don’t think the painting was an original, Anna and I had an interesting reaction that night with both of us suffering.
 Anna had a pain in her heart and I developed a terrible headache that night.

 There was something definitely strange about the bar and Anna’s old neighbour told us when we arrived outside that someone had died there.

 Not very forthcoming with the details, the only thing she told us was that a painter died there a long time ago.
 I wondered if he was an artist or a decorator or maybe it was a mafia reference, “He paints houses.”

 I got the impression it might have been a suicide and my girlfriend asked the owner, “Who died here?”

 He said that no-one died there but seamed very standoffish about the topic.